competor/PuzzleScript/README.md

-# PuzzleScript MML
+# PuzzleScript MML (WIP)

-play music in puzzleScript.
+play music in puzzleScript. you can use as BGM or melodious SFX.

 MML https://en.wikipedia.org/wiki/Music_Macro_Language